 - Remove the onions from the flour and drop in the liquid solution–not the other way around.
 Let your hands get wet.
 If you add the liquid to the onions in the flour, you will end up the colloquial sticky mess.
 Okay, dry your hands again.

-- I sprinkle some crumbs in the dish, and then lay out the onions, not touching.
-Sprinkle heavily with more crumbs, and you can get a few stacks in there.
+- Sprinkle some crumbs in the dish and then lay out the onions, not touching.
+Sprinkle heavily with more crumbs and you can get a few layers in there.

 - At this point, I lay out the rings and take a quick look to see how well the coating stuck.
-Fingers crossed, it’s worth taking this last moment to check it out. a Note from the Vault.
-If you really see naked spots, you can very carefully dip just those little areas back into the egg mix and then into the crumbs.
+Fingers crossed, it’s worth taking this last moment to check it out.
+A note from the Vault: if you see naked spots, you can very carefully dip just those little areas back into the egg mix and then into the crumbs.
 If you look closely at the picture below, you WILL see a bit of skin, on the second onion ring down, on the right side.

 - The picture shows a little grated Pecorino Romano and shaved Romaine for zing.
 Aioli, Thousand Island, all good, but Ketchup remains the first choice.

 - Deep fried items do not typically reheat well.
 However, I have found that if I cover the left over onion rings and refrigerate over night, they can be reheated in a 350F oven (uncovered) with favorable results.
 Refrying them is not recommended.